muratk5n/thirdwave/en/README.md

 "Scorpion Unit"..
 Apparently they roll up on people in unmarked cars, yell and scream point guns on their heads etc. WTF?
-White police, black police doesn't matter - the culture is what matters.
+White police, black police doesn't matter - the culture is key.

 LA Times: "In early 2022, as violent crime rose in Memphis, Mayor Jim Strickland set out his ideas for returning safety to the city..
 At the